Polarized radiation from the spreading layer of the weakly magnetized neutron stars

-Thirteen sources have been observed with \ixpe in the last two years, each providing answers and new questions.
-From an upper limit in GS~1826$-$238 \citep{Capitanio23} to an $11\sigma$ polarization detection in GX~340+0 \cite{Bhargava24}, we saw a broad variety of complex phenomena in all the sources.
-For some of the sources, we were able to compare the recent observations with previous results: in Cyg~X-2 \citep{Farinelli23}, the agreement between \ixpe and Orbiting Solar Observatory 8 \citep[OSO-8, ][]{1976ITNS...23..480M} is reported, while in Sco~X-1 \citep{LaMonaca2024}, a discrepancy between the archive and recent observations is introduced.
-We saw an increase in PD with energy in GX~9+9 \citep{Ursini2023}, 4U~1624$-$49 \citep{Saade24}, and 4U~1820$-$303 \citep{DiMarco23}; PD is increasing from the soft state to the hard state in XTE 1701$-$462 \citep{Cocchi23} and GX~5$-$1 \citep{Fabiani24}.
-Significant variability of the PA with time and/or energy was observed in Cir~X$-$1 \cite{Rankin2024} and GX~13+1 \cite{Bobrikova24}.
-Various interpretations, such as scattering in the relativistic wind, tilted star, and precession of the rotation axis, were suggested for all these phenomena.
-Yet, space is left for further investigation.
+Fifteen WMNSs have been observed with \ixpe in the three years of operation \citep[see][for a recent review]{Ursini24}, each providing answers and new questions.
+From an upper limit in GS~1826$-$238 \citep{Capitanio23} to a $10\sigma$ polarization detection in GX~340+0 \citep{LaMonaca2024b,Bhargava24}, we saw a broad variety of complex phenomena in all the sources.
+For some of the sources, we were able to compare the recent observations with previous results: in Cyg~X-2 \citep{Farinelli23}, the agreement between \ixpe and Orbiting Solar Observatory~8 \citep[OSO-8;][]{Weisskopf76,Long80} was reported, while in Sco~X-1 \citep{LaMonaca2024}, a discrepancy between the archive and recent observations was observed.
+The PD increased with energy in GX~9+9 \citep{Ursini2023}, 4U~1624$-$49 \citep{Saade24}, and 4U~1820$-$303 \citep{DiMarco23}, and the PD increases from the soft to the hard state in XTE 1701$-$462 \citep{Cocchi23} and GX~5$-$1 \citep{Fabiani24}.
+Significant variability of the PA with time and/or energy was observed in Cir~X-1 \citep{Rankin2024} and GX~13+1 \citep{Bobrikova24,Bobrikova24b,DiMarco2025}.
+Various interpretations, such as scattering in the disk wind, tilted rotating NS, and precession of the rotation axis, were suggested for all these phenomena.
+Further investigation is still required, however.

-To understand the polarimetric data, we need to have expectations regarding the PA and PD values of the emission coming from different parts of the source, such as disk, BL, and SL.
-The polarization of the disk emission has been studied in detail \citep[see e.g.][]{2008MNRAS.391...32D, 2009ApJ...691..847L, LVP22}. \cite{LS1085}, among other authors, gave an estimation of the SL emission and its polarization.
+To understand the polarimetric data, we need to have expectations regarding the PA and PD values of the emission coming from different parts of the source, such as the accretion disk, the BL, and the SL.
+The polarization of the disk emission was studied in detail \citep[see, e.g.,][]{2008MNRAS.391...32D, 2009ApJ...691..847L, LVP22}. \citet{Lapidus1985} estimated the SL emission and its polarization.

-In the current article, we present a detailed analytical study of the thermal emission coming from the SL.
-We calculate the emission of the rapidly moving SL and use the Schwarzchild description of the light bending to account for the relativistic effects.
-We then apply the results of the rotating vector model to calculate the polarization of the SL emission \citep{poutanen20}.
-Unlike \cite{LS1085}, we account for the rapid movement of the matter in the SL and consider various geometries of the SL.
+In the current article, we present a detailed study of the polarized emission coming from the SL.
+We calculate the emission of the rapidly rotating SL accounting for relativistic aberration and light bending in the Schwarzschild metric.
+We account for rotation of the polarization plane due to relativistic effects \citep{poutanen20}.
+Unlike \citet{Lapidus1985}, we account for the rapid motion of the matter in the SL and consider various geometries of the SL.